 - Based on the employability assessment and transferable skills analysis, the VRS, in consultation with the worker, will select the most suitable re-employment alternative following the Hierarchy of Objectives outlined in Appendix A (POL 23/2016).
 Programs and services will be matched to the selected objective.
 It is important to note these are a general guideline, with some objectives interchangeable, depending on individual circumstances.

-- The employability assessment and transferable skills analysis must be completed by the VRS within 20 business days from the date the Case Management Team decides to provide vocational rehabilitation services and the IVP within 12 weeks.
+- The employability assessment and transferable skills analysis must be completed by the VRS within 20 business days from the date the customer care facilitator Team decides to provide vocational rehabilitation services and the IVP within 12 weeks.
 These standards will be reviewed annually for any necessary revisions.